LiorZ/hdac8_thesis/thesis.rst

 .. figure:: images/anchor_try2_1_complete.png
 	:scale: 50 %

-	:label:`constraintsfigure` An illustration of 2 axes we used to sample rigid body movements. **Left** (simulation 14) - rotating the peptide around the acetylated lysine residue, and **Right** (simulation 13) rotating the peptide around a vector that was chosen by the protocol by default (the vector that connects the c-alpha closest to the center of mass of the peptide to the c-alpha atom in the receptor that is closest to this c-alpha. **PDB**: 2v5w with one of the peptides from the data set (GFK(ac)YGC).
+	:label:`constraintsfigure` An illustration of 2 axes we used to sample rigid body movements. **A** (simulation 14) - rotating the peptide around the acetylated lysine residue, and **B** (simulation 13) rotating the peptide around a vector that was chosen by the protocol by default (the vector that connects the c-alpha closest to the center of mass of the peptide to the c-alpha atom in the receptor that is closest to this c-alpha. **PDB**: 2v5w with one of the peptides from the data set (GFK(ac)YGC).

 ..
 ORA: note that I changed the legend a little.